- BS, History, Oregon State University

 - Ph.D., Political Science, Washington State University

 Christopher A. Simon (Ph.D., 1997, Washington State University) is Professor of Political Science and a former Director of the MPA Program at The University of Utah.
-He conducts research in alternative energy policy; civic community and volunteerism; education policy; criminal justice policy; Homeland Security policy; land use policy; public administration; and military sociology.
-He is co-author (with David Bernell) of The Energy Security Dilemma: US Policy and Practice (Routledge, 2016) and co-author (with Brent Steel and Nicholas Lovrich) of State and Local Government: Sustainability in the 21st Century (Oxford, 2011; OpenOSU, Oregon State University Press, 2018); and, sole author of Alternative Energy: Political, Economic, and Social Feasibility (Rowman & Littlefield, 2007); Public Policy: Preferences and Outcomes (Longman, 2007, 2010; Routledge 2017); and To Run a School: Administrative Organization and Learning (Praeger, 2001; Mandarin edition, 2005).
-He has published articles in Administration & Society, American Politics Research, American Review of Public Administration, Armed Forces & Society, Assessment & Evaluation in Higher Education, Canadian Journal of Political Science, Cities, Comparative Technology Transfer & Society, Educational Research Quarterly, Energy Research & Social Science, Land Use Policy Journal, Policy Studies Journal, Journal of Political & Military Sociology: An Annual Review, Public Administration Review, Journal of Public Affairs Education, Review of Public Personnel Administration; Social Science Quarterly, and Sustainability.
+He conducts research in alternative energy policy; civic community and volunteerism; education policy; criminal justice policy; Homeland Security policy; land use policy; public administration; international development aid policy; and military sociology.
+He is co-author (with David Bernell) of The Energy Security Dilemma: US Policy and Practice (Routledge, 2016) and co-author (with Brent Steel and Nicholas Lovrich) of State and Local Government: Sustainability in the 21st Century (Oxford, 2011; OpenOSU, Oregon State University Press, 2018); and, sole author of Alternative Energy: Political, Economic, and Social Feasibility (Rowman & Littlefield, 2007, 2020); Public Policy: Preferences and Outcomes (Longman, 2007, 2010; Routledge 2017); and To Run a School: Administrative Organization and Learning (Praeger, 2001; Mandarin edition, 2005).
+He has published articles in Administration & Society, American Politics Research, American Review of Public Administration, Armed Forces & Society, Assessment & Evaluation in Higher Education, Canadian Journal of Political Science, Cities, Comparative Technology Transfer & Society, Development, Educational Research Quarterly, Energies, Energy Research & Social Science, Land Use Policy Journal, Police Practice and Research: An International Journal, Policy Studies Journal, Journal of Political & Military Sociology: An Annual Review, Public Administration Review, Journal of Public Affairs Education, Review of Public Personnel Administration; Social Science Journal; Social Science Quarterly; and Sustainability.